pass-antibiotics/pass-antibiotics.github.io/about/antimicrobial-stewardship.md

 ---
 description: >
+  A range of strategies are used to tackle antibiotic resistance,
-  Description Antimicrobial stewardship is a whole-of-society effort to keep antibiotics working for years to come.
-It includes efforts to prevent infections and address overuse of antibiotics in humans and animals.
+                  for instance developing new antibiotics, or reducing the use of antibiotics in humans and animals.
+                  In health care, a strategy called antibiotic stewardship aims to ensure effective treatment of patients with infection while minimising adverse effects from antibiotic use.
 hide_description: false
 title: Antimicrobial stewardship
 permalink: /about/antimicrobial-stewardship